ykskb/yohei.codes/_posts/en/2024-08-20-paper-fast-serializable-mvcc.md

 This paper proposes an implementation of multiversion concurrency controll ([MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control)) which has less overhead and less locking while providing serializability.
 Most of MVCC implementations out there provide snapshot isolation ([SI](https://en.wikipedia.org/wiki/Snapshot_isolation)).

+Overall, the approach is to provide the serializable isolation level by checking possible conflicts by the commit times while using snapshots for a transaction to data reads.

 > Database Isolation Levels: Snapshot vs Serializable
 >
 > I compared snapshot isolation level and serializable isolation level [here](/2023/09/07/snapshot-vs-serializable.html).